Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-What Exactly Are Probiotics for Dogs?
+What Can Probiotics Do for Dogs?

-Discovered in the early 1900s by Russian biologist Elie Metchnikoff, probiotics are living organisms under the form of bacteria or yeast that are known to improve health.
+Discovered in the early 1900s by Russian biologist Elie Metchnikoff, probiotics are living organisms in the form of bacteria or yeast that are known to improve health.
 They are found in certain foods and supplements.
-Elie Metchnikoff's interest led to a discovery when he noticed that certain people living in rural areas routinely drank fermented milk and lived longer lives.
+Elie Metchnikoff's interest led to the discovery when he noticed that certain people living in rural areas routinely drank fermented milk and lived longer.
 He attributed their good health to the presence of the Lactobacillus organism found in milk.
-Nowadays, perhaps the most common food containing probiotics are fermented foods such as yogurt with active live cultures.
+Nowadays, perhaps the most common foods containing probiotics are fermented foods such as yogurt with active live cultures.

 It's not an unknown fact that the digestive systems of dogs and humans are home to a vast array of bacteria, and their main job is to help keep the gut healthy and thriving.
 These live organisms help assist in digesting food.
 Also, they are known to aid the immune system.

-Other potential triggers can be stress, unhealthy lifestyles, long term ingestion of steroids, poor nutrition, or sudden dietary changes, explains veterinarian Dr. Karen Becker.
+Other potential triggers can be stress, unhealthy lifestyles, long-term ingestion of steroids, poor nutrition, or sudden dietary changes, explains veterinarian Dr. Karen Becker.
 This unbalance can lead to diarrhea, yeast infections and urinary tract infections.
-While probiotics have been used since ancient times, nowadays more and more vets are discovering their benefits and are recommending them to owners of dogs taking antibiotics or with cases of acute and chronic diarrhea.
+While probiotics have been used since ancient times, nowadays, more and more vets are discovering their benefits and are recommending them to owners of dogs taking antibiotics or with cases of acute and chronic diarrhea.

-Benefits of Probiotics for Dogs
+The Benefits of Probiotics for Dogs

-So why give probiotics to dogs and when should they be given?
-Susan G. Wynn, DVM, a veterinary nutritionist in Atlanta explains that the gut is the largest immune system of the body.
+So, why give probiotics to dogs?
+And when should they be given?
+Susan G. Wynn, DVM, a veterinary nutritionist in Atlanta, explains that the gut is the largest component of the body's immune system.
 Indeed, it is estimated that 60 to 80 percent of the body’s immune system is found in the digestive tract.

 Ann Wortinger, BIS, LVT, program chair of veterinary technology at Sanford-Brown College in Dearborn, Michigan explains that probiotics help lower the pH of the intestinal tract, boosting the number of good bacteria while lowering the chances for disease-causing pathogens to set up shop.
-Probiotics also help boost the immune system, support digestion and aid in managing antibiotic-associated diarrhea.
+They also help boost the immune system, support digestion and aid in managing antibiotic-associated diarrhea.

-According to Dr. Karen Becker, probiotics have been shown beneficial for stressed dogs who are boarding and travelling helping them deal better with digestive upset.
+According to Dr. Karen Becker, probiotics have been shown beneficial for stressed dogs who are boarding and traveling helping them deal better with digestive upset.
 Also, their use was helpful in replenishing healthy bacteria in pets given rounds of antibiotics, alleviating digestive issues in the case of abrupt dietary changes, enhancing the immune system in young pups and ill dogs and improving digestion and overall stool quality of large breed dogs.

-Shopping around for probiotics may seem like an easy task, but you may not be getting much help if you don't know what to look for.
+Shopping around for probiotics may seem like an easy task, but it can actually be difficult if you don't know what to look for.
 The issue seems to be a matter of "viability," the ability to remain stable through the manufacturing process and storage.
-Out of 13 probiotic products tested only two really contained the number of probiotic organisms advertised, explains Dr. Datz.
+Out of 13 probiotic products tested, only two really contained the number of organisms advertised, explains Dr. Datz.
 The problem is that it's hard for bacteria to survive several weeks or months spent on the shelves of stores.
 On top of that, they'll further need to pass intact through the stomach acids and bile salts so they get to the digestive tract alive.

 To help solve this issue, certain companies have started producing microencapsulated bacteria to help protect them.
-Ideally, a good probiotic should be able to pass through the dog's digestive juices and stay in the digestive tract long enough.
-It's a good idea to look for the number of probiotics in a product on the product's label and to look for a guarantee proving that the company stands behind the quantity and viability of its probiotics explains veterinarian Grace Long, who works for Nestlé Purina PetCare.
+Ideally, a good probiotic should be able to pass through the dog's digestive juices and stay in the digestive tract.
+It's a good idea to look for the number of probiotics in a product on the product's label and to look for a guarantee proving that the company stands behind the quantity and viability of its product, explains veterinarian Grace Long, who works for Nestlé Purina PetCare.

-Dr. Karen Becker Discusses Probiotics
+Dr. Karen Becker Discusses Your Pet's Digestion

 - What Causes Diarrhea in Dogs When Boarding?